Azure/fta-architecturalreview/articles/introduction.md

 * FastTrack for Azure Fundamentals training offerings
 * Partner or MS Services Engagements

-If the review identified a need for additional engagements or discovered additional workloads, this should be fed back to the organization participating in the review.
+If the review identified a need for additional engagements or discovered additional workloads, information on these should be fed back to the organization participating in the review.

 ## References
 * [Azure Architecture Center](https://docs.microsoft.com/en-us/azure/architecture/)